lughnoone/Notes/Configure_Hibernation_with_LUKS_and_Btrfs_not_Breaking_Timeshift_Snapshots.md

 sudo btrfs subvolume list /
 ```

-From the last command we not the id of @swap sub-volume (first number on the line).
+From the last command we note the id of @swap sub-volume (first number on the line).

 Now let's edit _fstab_
 ```